huggingface/diffusers/docs/source/en/api/pipelines/kolors.md

 image.save("kolors_sample.png")
 ```

-## IP Adapter
+### IP Adapter

-Kolors needs a different IP Adapter to be able to work, also it uses Openai-CLIP-336 as an image encoder.
+Kolors needs a different IP Adapter to work, and it uses [Openai-CLIP-336](https://huggingface.co/openai/clip-vit-large-patch14-336) as an image encoder.

 <Tip>

-Using an IP Adapter with Kolors needs more than 24GB of VRAM, it is recommended to use `enable_model_cpu_offload()` in consumer GPUs to be able to use it.
+Using an IP Adapter with Kolors requires more than 24GB of VRAM.
+To use it, we recommend using [`~DiffusionPipeline.enable_model_cpu_offload`] on consumer GPUs.

 </Tip>

 <Tip>

-While the PR is merged, we need to give the revision and load the image encoder separatedly to use the safetensors format.
-You can still use the main branch of the original repository if you're comfortable loading `pickle` checkpoints.
+While Kolors is integrated in Diffusers, you need to load the image encoder from a revision to use the safetensor files.
+You can still use the main branch of the original repository if you're comfortable loading pickle checkpoints.

 </Tip>